mschnee/electron-ipc-sharp/README.md

 - Core will start up some kind of IPC
 - Core will launch the Electron app
 - Electron: UI things.
 The render process will connect to Core
+- Do it in TypeScript or else things will get out of hand.
 - What does this all do?
 I guess I could use it to manage/play music or something.

 ## Building